ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/008-broadcast-to-youtube.md

 ![Figure\: YouTube Scheduled Live Post Editor](/assets/img/yt-live-scheduled-post-editor.png "YouTube Scheduled Live Post Editor")

 After you schedule your broadcast, we'll show you a confirmation that it was created.

+![Figure\: YouTube Scheduled Live Post Confirmation](/assets/img/yt-scheduled-live-confirmation.png "YouTube Scheduled Live Post Confirmation")

+Note that by default, the scheduled event will _not_ show up on your channel page before the start date, even it it's set to Public.
+If you want it to show up on the channel page before it's live, you'll need to change the setting for <samp>Promote on my channel page</samp>, in the Advanced Settings page on the Event's Dashboard on YouTube.
 Clicking the <samp>Visit Settings</samp> button will bring you to your Event's Dashboard.
 If you click <samp>OK</samp> instead, you can also get to this same place by clicking the countdown timer in the lower-left of the Main Window, when your Event is selected in the bottom-right <samp>Go Live</samp> menu.

-![Figure\: YouTube Scheduled Live Post Confirmation](/assets/img/yt-scheduled-live-confirmation.png "YouTube Scheduled Live Post Confirmation")

 On YouTube's site, the Promotions settings are a bit buried, in the Advanced tab of your Event's Dashboard.
 Below is an image of what to look for: